Eberhard Feltz: Life

 Feltz was born in Königsberg in 1937.
 His family was expelled from Königsberg in 1945 after the end of the war.
 Feltz began playing the violin at the age of seven.
 He studied violin in Berlin with Werner Scholz, later in St. Petersburg with Michail Waiman.

 Feltz began to teach violin and chamber music in 1963 at the Hochschule für Musik "Hanns Eisler".
 In 1985, he was appointed professor for violin and chamber music.
 Feltz is in great demand as a lecturer for chamber music master classes.
-He is a regular guest at festivals such as the one in Davos or the Heidelberger Frühling.
-Feltz often assumes responsibility on juries of chamber music competitions such as the Felix Mendelssohn Bartholdy Hochschulwettbewerb of the Prussian Cultural Heritage Foundation in Berlin.
+He is a regular guest teacher at the Davos Festival, the Heidelberger Frühling or at the Dutch String Quartet Academy.
+Feltz often assumes responsibility on juries of chamber music competitions such as the Felix Mendelssohn Bartholdy Hochschulwettbewerb of the Prussian Cultural Heritage Foundation in Berlin, the competition Schubert und die Musik der Moderne in Graz or the International Chamber Music Competition in Hamburg.

-As a mentor of chamber music ensembles, Feltz initially supported the Vogler Quartet, later the Berlin Kuss Quartet and Atrium Quartet, the Dutch Rubens Quartet and the German-Estonian Schumann Quartet.
-In addition, he took care of the French Quatuor Ébène and the Amsterdam Busch Trio, among others.
+As a mentor of chamber music ensembles, Feltz initially supported the Vogler Quartet, later the Berlin Kuss Quartet and Atrium String Quartet, the Dutch Rubens Quartet and the German-Estonian Schumann Quartet.
+In addition, he worked with the French Quatuor Ébène, the Amsterdam Busch Trio, the Dudok Quartet Amsterdam.

+Feltz's book 'Genauer als Worte.
+Intuitives Finden – 44 Übungen' was published by Davos Festival Foundation in 2017.